 Our principal business is the development, licensing and protection of our intellectual property assets.
-We presently own ninety-seven (97) U.S. patents and eight foreign patents relating to: (i) our Cox Patent Portfolio relating to enabling technology for identifying media content on the Internet and taking further action to be performed after such identification; (ii) our M2M/IoT Patent Portfolio relating to, among other things, enabling technology for authenticating, provisioning and using embedded Sim (Subscriber Identification Module) technology in next generation IoT, Machine-to-Machine, and other mobile devices, including smartphones, tablets and computers; (iii) our HFT Patent Portfolio covering certain advanced technologies relating to high frequency trading, which inventions specifically address technological problems associated with speed and latency and provide critical latency gains in trading systems where the difference between success and failure may be measured in nanoseconds; (iv) our Mirror Worlds Patent Portfolio relating to foundational technologies that enable unified search and indexing, displaying and archiving of documents in a computer system; and (v) our Remote Power Patent covering the delivery of power over Ethernet (PoE) cables for the purpose of remotely powering network devices, such as wireless access ports, IP phones and network based cameras.
+We presently own ninety-nine (99) U.S. patents and fourteen (14) foreign patents relating to: (i) our Cox Patent Portfolio relating to enabling technology for identifying media content on the Internet and taking further action to be performed after such identification; (ii) our M2M/IoT Patent Portfolio relating to, among other things, enabling technology for authenticating and using embedded Sim (Subscriber Identification Module) technology in next generation IoT, Machine-to-Machine and other mobile devices, including smartphones, tablets and computers as well as automobiles; (iii) our HFT Patent Portfolio covering certain advanced technologies relating to high frequency trading, which inventions specifically address technological problems associated with speed and latency and provide critical latency gains in trading systems where the difference between success and failure may be measured in nanoseconds; (iv) our Mirror Worlds Patent Portfolio relating to foundational technologies that enable unified search and indexing, displaying and archiving of documents in a computer system; and (v) our Remote Power Patent covering the delivery of power over Ethernet (PoE) cables for the purpose of remotely powering network devices, such as wireless access ports, IP phones and network based cameras.
 In addition, we continually review opportunities to acquire or license additional intellectual property as well as other strategic alternatives.

-With respect to our ninety-seven (97) U.S. patents, fifty-two (52) of such patents have expired.
+With respect to our ninety-nine (99) U.S. patents, fifty-three(53) of such patents have expired.
 However, we can assert expired patents against third parties but only for past damages up to the patent expiration date.
-We currently have pending litigation involving expired patents including our Remote Power Patent and certain patents within our Cox and Mirror Worlds Patent Portfolios (see Note I).
+We currently have pending litigation involving expired patents including our Remote Power Patent and certain patents within our Cox and Mirror Worlds Patent Portfolios (see Note I to our unaudited condensed consolidated financial statements included herein).

-At March 31, 2023, our principal sources of liquidity consisted of cash and cash equivalents and marketable securities of \$46,839,000 and working capital of \$45,902,000.
+At September 30, 2023, our principal sources of liquidity consisted of cash and cash equivalents and marketable securities of \$44,568,000 and working capital of \$44,267,000.
 Based on our cash position, we continually review opportunities to acquire additional intellectual property as well as evaluate other strategic opportunities.

-To date we have invested \$7,000,000 in ILiAD, a clinical stage biotechnology company with an exclusive license to sixty-five patents.
-Although in 2022 we recorded gains on our investment in ILiAD (see Note J to our unaudited condensed consolidated financial statements included herein), our investment continues to involve significant risk and the outcome is uncertain.
+To date we have invested \$7,000,000 in ILiAD, a clinical stage biotechnology company with an exclusive license to sixty-seven (67) patents (see Note J to our unaudited condensed consolidated financial statements included herein).
+Our investment continues to involve significant risk and the outcome is uncertain.